jannycraig/RE16/Potraits/readme.md

 I'm only uploading portraits that are 100% finished and tested.

+Pretty any portrait that doesn't have an ending artist is a F2U portrait by the FE3H Demake Team (and prob done by Emkat)

 Regarding Usage of Portraits and Art:

 - Ones that end with "A3J" are ones you can use (please credit me) - just look out for the "F2E" and "F2U".